Boat Registration phone number has changed to 334-517-2930

 All boat owners (resident and non-resident) may register, renew or transfer ownership at their local county Judge of Probate or License Commissioner.
-Boat owners (resident and non-resident) may also register or renew vessel registration, with proof of payment of sales and use tax, at the Marine Police Division office in Montgomery, AL.
+Boat owners (resident and non-resident) may also register or renew vessel registration, with proof of payment of sales and use tax, at the Marine Patrol Division office in Montgomery, AL.

 If sales tax has not been paid, there is no documentation showing proof of payment of sales tax, or a transfer of ownership is taking place, then registration can only be accomplished at the local Judge of Probate's office or the office of the License Commissioner.

-You may download and fill out this application prior to registering at the Probate, License Commissioner's, or Marine Police Office.
+You may download and fill out this application prior to registering at the Probate, License Commissioner's, or Marine Patrol Office.
 Be sure to bring all documentation such as previous registration, bill of sale, and proof of payment of sales tax with this application.